 In person:

-Eight of our reception desks remain available to our patients daily, Cherry St is open two days a week.
+Eight of our reception desks remain available to our patients daily, Cherry St is open one and a half days a week.
 Our highly trained patient care navigators (receptionists) will ask for some detail relating to your query and can support you with the online form if you would like some help to use it next time.

 How long will it take to get an appointment?